hagabbar/GenNet/README.md

-# GenNet
-Repository for generating Burst type waveforms using generative adversarial networks.
-Other waveform models to be added later.

 # GAN for GW Parameter Estimation

 This is a repository which is used for generating posterior estimates on a binary black hole (BBH) waveform burried in noise.
 Other waveform models will be added at a later date.